alexrobertsonuk/ga4-for-content-designers/docs/content-engagement.md

 ### Potential insights

-These explorations could help you to:
+These explorations can help you to:

 - include downloadable files in content reviews or audits
-- identify which files receive the most interaction
 - assess whether downloadable content is heavily relied upon
 - prioritise files for review, consolidation, or conversion to HTML where appropriate